nlicalzi/launch_school/rb130_ruby_foundations_more_topics/assessment_prep/notes.md

     * What is the difference between passing a block implicitly or explicitly to a method?

       * An implicit block can be passed to any method in Ruby, but will only be utilized if the method includes a `yield` call.
 A block can be passed explicitly by including `&block` as a parameter during method definition; that block will then be called by calling `block.call` inside the method.
 When a block is passed to that method afterwards, it will be automatically converted to a `Proc`.

+    * Why would we want to pass a block explicitly to a method?

+      * It can be considered more readable-- being explicit about what the functionality is in the parameters list would allow someone to see that the method is intended to work with a block, rather than having to search for a `yield` in the method definition.
+An explicitly passed block also gives us more flexibility-- for one, it allows us to pass the block (now a `Proc` object) to another method inside the original method if we would like to do so.
+We can do this without the unary and `&` this time, since the block has already been converted to a `Proc` when it was passed in to the first object.

   * Arguments and return values with blocks